RafBel/CSE313/CG_Project2/README.txt

 z: rotate around the Z axis
 +: increase size of object
 -: decrease size of object
+s: toggles shadows on/off (on program start, it is set to on)

 Note: All keys are case sensitive.